TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 31/Job 31.3.md

 ---

-Is it not calamity to the unrighteous, And disaster to the workers of iniquity?
+Is it not calamity to the unrighteous, and disaster to the workers of iniquity?